sebproell/4C/doc/readthedocs/tutorial_contact_3d.md

 Hint: A list of possible options can be found in the `.bc` default file.

-Remark: Apart from the separate listing of problem specific conditions, Dirichlet and Neumann BCs (as well as many other types of conditions) are also listed seperately, depending on the geometric entity that they are imposed on, e.g. points, lines, surfaces or volumes.
+Remark: Apart from the separate listing of problem specific conditions, Dirichlet and Neumann BCs (as well as many other types of conditions) are also listed separately, depending on the geometric entity that they are imposed on, e.g. points, lines, surfaces or volumes.

 The parameters for the definition of a DBC are: